deplignore/.deplignore/README.md

 ## Known software-support

+- **rsync**: Works via the --filter-param `rsync --filter=':- .deplignore' SRC DEST`

-If you know FTP-Clients, Build-servers, deployment-tools or anything else, that supports this, let us know!
+If you know more FTP-Clients, Build-servers, deployment-tools or anything else, that supports this, let us know!